Mark Davis (basketball, born 1960): Honours and Accolades

-Davis is honoured as one of only four players to have their number retired by the Adelaide 36ers.
-His #33 jersey hangs in the rafters of Adelaide Arena, alongside #4 Darryl Pearce, #5 Brett Maher and #15 Al Green.
+Davis is honoured as one of only five players to have their number retired by the Adelaide 36ers.
+His #33 jersey hangs in the rafters of the Adelaide Entertainment Centre, alongside #4 Darryl Pearce, #5 Brett Maher #15 Al Green, and #21 Daniel Johnson.
 Maher, who replaced Davis as 36ers captain in 1997 when Davis' career was winding down and his role changed from being a starter to the team's sixth man, also played his entire NBL career with the Adelaide 36ers.
 Just inside the main entrance to the Adelaide Arena, a bronze bust of Davis sits in place underneath a plaque giving a bio of Davis' achievements with the 36ers (pictured right).

 The Adelaide 36ers club MVP award is named the Mark Davis Trophy in his honour.
 Davis was the first winner of the award in 1985 and won the award nine times conclusively up to and including 1993.
 Davis is also the only 36ers player to have won the NBL's MVP award.
 Davis (1986, 1998 and 1999), Brett Maher, Paul Rees, Rupert Sapwell and Jason Williams (all 1998, 1999 and 2002) are the only players to have won three or more NBL championships with the 36ers, while Davis (1986), Kevin Brooks (1998) and Brett Maher (1999 and 2002) are the only 36ers to win the Grand Final MVP award.
 Davis was also named in the NBL's 20th Anniversary Team in 1998 and its 25th Anniversary Team in 2003.

 Davis was inducted into the Australian Basketball Hall of Fame in 2006 for his services to the NBL.

 In March 2015, Davis' #33 was also retired by his local Adelaide club, the South Adelaide Panthers who he joined in 1985 and with whom he won the SA State League championship in 1987, 1989, 1991, 1995 and 1997 as winning a record 5 Woollacott Medals as the fairest and most brilliant player in South Australia.
 His number was retired along with the #8 of fellow Australian Basketball Hall of Fame member Michael Ah Matt, and the #9 of long time 36ers and Panthers championship winning teammate Scott Ninnis.

 In November 2015 in an online poll conducted by Adelaide's daily newspaper The Advertiser, Davis was selected at Power forward in the fans choice for the Adelaide 36ers best ever team.
 Davis polled the most votes from the fans (83.28%) for any position.
 The fans choice team was Mark Bradtke (centre), Davis (PF), Robert Rose (Small forward), Brett Maher (shooting guard) and Darnell Mee (Point guard), Phil Smyth (coach).